vevHack/jacksparrow/README.md

 # Jack Sparrow #
 *The Wumbo Twitter*

-This is a mini twitter clone, being created as an exercise.
+This is a mini twitter clone, was created as an exercise.

 ### Getting this thing up and running ###

-Some of the steps are documented in the `doc/` directory.
-Eventually there should be a makefile.
+There is a Makefile.
+See inside it.

 ### Etymology ###